Rujm al-Malfouf

-Rujm al-Malfouf or Rujm al-Malfouf North is an ancient structure consisting of a round stone tower and several adjacent storerooms, located in modern-day Amman, Jordan (ancient Rabbath Ammon), on the northern side of Jabal Amman and next to the Department of Antiquities.
-Possibly built in the mid-first millennium BCE (Iron Age II period) during the Ammonite Kingdom, it was with certainty at least rebuilt and reused during the Roman period.
-There are a number of tower-like structures on the plateaus of central Jordan, which were interpreted as "Ammonite towers" in the sense of border forts by Nelson Glueck in 1939, but are more recently considered to have fulfilled a variety of purposes across many historical periods, mainly of an agricultural and residential nature.
-This article deals with the entire category of such sites, primarily though with Rujm al-Malfouf North.
+Rujm Al-Malfouf is an ancient structure consisting of a round stone tower and several adjacent storerooms, located in the northern side of the Jabal Amman neighborhood of Amman, Jordan.

+The structure was likely built in the 7th century BC during the Ammonite Kingdom, and was rebuilt and reused during the later Roman and Islamic periods.
+The site was excavated several times between 1969 and 2022, where several coins, potteries, and stamps were found.
+The tower-like building is similar to several structures on the plateaus of central Jordan, which were interpreted as "Ammonite towers" in the sense of border forts by Nelson Glueck in 1939, but are more recently considered to have fulfilled a variety of purposes across many historical periods, mainly of an agricultural and military nature.

-Rujm al-Malfouf South, now destroyed, was a smaller "Ammonite tower" on the southwestern side of Jabal Amman (13 m diametre, compared to the northern tower's 22 m diametre).
+On the southwestern side of Jabal Amman, a similar, now destroyed, smaller Ammonite tower stood, which is known as Rujm al-Malfouf South.
+It had a 13 meters diameter, compared to this tower's 22 meters diameter.

+The site currently sits amidst a residential neighborhood, adjacent to Jordan's Department of Antiquities, and the Algerian embassy.